tldr-pages/tldr/pages/common/glab-issue.md

 `glab issue view {{issue_number}}`

-- Create a new issue in the web browser:
+- Create a new issue in the default web browser:

 `glab issue create --web`